sctlcd/the-vintage-caravan-improvements-in-progress/README.md

 This project is part of my [Code Institute](https://codeinstitute.net/) Full Stack Software Development studies, the **User-Centric Front-End Development** module.
 The objective of this milestone project is to "*create a website of at least 3 pages, or (if using a single scrolling page), at least 3 separate page areas.*"

-I have decided to create a website using HTML, CSS and Bootstrap 4 while having the opportunity to spread the world about this rock'n roll band full of humour with a bright future!
+I have decided to create a website using HTML, CSS and Bootstrap 4 while having the opportunity to spread the world about this rock'n roll band full of humor with a bright future!
-The purpose of this website is to give the opportunity to people to discover the band and to offer a centralised access to the band's information: history, discography, photos, listen and buy albums on various platforms, event dates and locations, their merchandise store, contact the band, etc.
+The purpose of this website is to give the opportunity to people to discover the band and to offer a centralized access to the band's information: history, discography, photos, listen and buy albums on various platforms, event dates and locations, their merchandise store, contact the band, etc.

 ### User Stories <a name="UserStories"></a>